timsonner/dotnet-docker-mcp-gateway-setup/README.md

 docker init
 ```

-For demo, accept defaults for port and project solution
+For demo, accept defaults for port and project solution, use 9.0 for .NET version

 ### Build container
 ```